Pratik0032400/Power-Plant-Consumption/README.md

 # Power-Plant-Consumption
-The dashboards provide key insights into inventory management and power generation, highlighting trends, costs, and efficiency.
+The inventory management and power generation, highlighting trends, costs, and efficiency.
 They support informed decision-making and optimization of warehouse and energy operations.

 📝𝗦𝘂𝗺𝗺𝗮𝗿𝘆:

 The dashboards deliver a comprehensive overview of warehouse inventory management and power generation metrics, enabling stakeholders to monitor key performance indicators (KPIs) effectively.